Asma-6/Diplomas/README.md

 This repo contains 2 branches :
-* In the Master branch : there are the files of the backend of the app.
+* In the master branch : there are the files of the backend of the app.
 * In the react branch : there are the files of the frontend of the app.

 # The backend